hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 I loved the first and second books as is, they are brilliant, you can almost feel the effect of Stephen's high state of mind, high... get it?
 The Waste Lands is where the story starts to deteriorate.
-I would have never resurrected Jake and I would forget about the whole idea of 19, The Wizzard of Oz, Ka-tet Corp, Angul Siento, Calvin Tower, Mordred and Dixie Pig.
+I would have never resurrected Jake and I would forget about the whole idea of 19, The Wizard of Oz, Ka-tet Corp, Angul Siento, Calvin Tower, Mordred and Dixie Pig.
 This all could have been great material for a sequel of Salem's Lot, but here it felt weird.